KodyKlupt/Peptide_Motif_Search/README.md

 *   **Multiple Input Formats**: Converts `.pdb`, `.cif`, and `.fasta` files (including DNA sequences, which are translated into proteins) into a uniform format.
 *   **Modular and Extensible**: The logic is separated into distinct scripts for file conversion and motif searching, orchestrated by a central command-line interface.
 *   **Detailed Outputs**: Generates an aggregate CSV file with all results, plus individual JSON files for each sequence with detailed match information.
+*   **Uniprot API**: Integration with the UniProt API for fast retrieval of protein sequences with search features.

 ## Project Structure